SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_https_ble_dual_role/readme.md

 1. Compile the project and flash the binary.

 2. Before running below commands, make sure the file configured in 'DOWNLOAD_FILENAME' is present under below path

    [File path: `/<SDK>/resources/scripts/`]

 3. To download the files from local http server, navigate to below folder and run below command.

    [File path: `/<SDK>/resources/scripts/`]

    python simple_http_server.py 80

 4. To download the files from local https server, copy ssl certificates 'server-cert.pem' , 'server-key.pem' from below 'source path' and paste in to 'destination path'.

    [source path: `/<SDK>/resources/certificates/`]

    [destination path: `/<SDK>/resources/scripts/`]

      Open command prompt, navigate to above destination path and run below command.

    openssl s_server -accept 443 -cert server-cert.pem -key server-key.pem -tls1_2 -WWW

-5. After the program gets executed, module scans for the configured Accesspoint, connects to it and acquires the ip address
+5. After the program gets executed, module scans for the configured Access point, connects to it and acquires the ip address

 6. After acquiring ip address, initiates connection to remote server.(ex: simple_http_server.py running in same network where Module is also connected)

 7. If connection is successful,

    - Si917 EVK starts advertising and scanning BLE

-- Advertises BLE and simultaneoulsy downloads http packets sent from remote server
+   - Advertises BLE and simultaneously downloads http packets sent from remote server

-8. If connection is not successful, step 5 is repeated untill connection is success
+8. If connection is not successful, step 5 is repeated until connection is success

 9. While downloading is happening, user can initiate  BLE connections (both peripheral and central).